The roles and responsibilities of the PA Board

 The Board is the decision-making body of the Parents Association, but all iSchool parents are welcome at every PA meeting and are invited to get involved with volunteering and events.
-Email firstname.lastname@example.org or Lambeth at email@example.com.
+Email email@example.com.
 We’ve introduced ourselves below so you can get a sense of who we are.
 Please don’t hesitate to reach out and introduce yourself to us!

 Susan Gargiulo P2023

 My son Ian is in the 11th grade!
 Boy has the time flown by.
-I feel so lucky to be a part of the very special NYCiSchool community, and this year I have seen my son thrive with the support of his teachers and advisor.
-I joined the board as a vice president because I think it’s important to give back and to see how I can help our school, especially during this challenging time.
+I feel so lucky to be a part of the very special NYCiSchool community, and last year, despite the challenges, I have seen my son thrive with the support of his teachers and advisor.
+I joined the board a year ago because I think it’s important to give back to our community.
 I enjoy cooking with my son (though not cleaning up after him!).
-Looking forward to connecting, even virtually, with more parents and guardians in our monthly PA General Meetings.
+Looking forward to connecting with parents and guardians in our monthly PA General Meetings.
 Please join us!

 Kevin Day P2023

-I’m the father of Jasper in 10th grade.
-I work with a firm called Fairstead, which acquires and preserves affordable housing around the country.
-I’m currently the PA Treasurer, and I’m thrilled to be able to help the iSchool by keeping the PA Association books and making sure we have funds to support all the great stuff going on at the school.
-I’m a big basketball fan, and grew up in Connecticut watching Larry Bird play (go Celtics!).
+I’m the father of Jasper in 11th grade.
+I work with a firm called New City Ventures, which acquires and preserves affordable housing in NYC and around the country.
+I’m currently the PA Treasurer, and I’m thrilled to be able to help by keeping the PA Association books and making sure we have funds to support all the great stuff going on at the school.
+I’m a huge basketball fan, and grew up in Connecticut watching Larry Bird play (go Celtics!).
 We came to NYC in 1999.
 I’m also an avid non-fiction reader (economics, history, finance, philosophy) and love to watch science fiction.
 Happy to take or offer reading & viewing recommendations with anyone who enjoys the same!

 Members at Large